 - Freshly ground black pepper and salt to taste

 - 3 garlic cloves minced

 - 4 cups vegetable broth

-- While the squash is roasting, heat 1 tbsp of olive oil in a large soup pot, then add the onions and season with salt and pepper.
-When the onions are softened and start to turn golden, add the garlic and stir frequently for 30 seconds to one minute, until fragrant.
+- While the butternut squash is roasting, heat the remaining tablespoon of olive oil in a large soup pot.
+Add the onions and season with salt and pepper.
+Cook the onions until they soften and become translucent, about 4-5 minutes.
+Then add the garlic, and stir frequently until fragrant, about 30 seconds to one minute.

-- Stir the butternut squash with the onions and garlic mixture, then add the vegetable broth, maple syrup and nutmeg, and pepper to taste.
-Bring the contents of the soup to a simmer and cook on medium heat for 15 to 20 minutes, stirring occasionally.
-This allows all the flavors to blend well together.
+- When the butternut squash is cooked and fork tender, transfer it to the pot with the onions and garlic mixture.
+Next, add the vegetable broth.
+Bring the contents of the soup to a boil, then cook on medium heat for 15 to 20 minutes, stirring occasionally.

 - Using an immersion blender, blend the soup until there are no more chunks of squash left.
 Stir in the oat milk.
 Serve hot with a dollop of yogurt and fresh thyme, if desired.